dartmouth-cs52-16x/16X-git-map/README.md

 ```
 git rebase -i HEAD~X
 ```
-where X is the number of commits back you want to roll back
+where X is the number of commits back you want to roll back.

 ![Rebase Interactive](imgs/rebase-interactive.png)

-Is this the screen you will see after typing `git rebase -i`.
+This is the screen you will see after typing `git rebase -i`.
 This file will be launched in your default text editor.
 You have many different options, typically `squash` is the most useful.